 Makefile utility that makes development straightforward.

-Unit tests, integration tests, and E2E tests.
+Unit tests, integration tests, infrastructure, security and E2E tests.

 100% code coverage including security tests.